Günther Rall: Defense of the Reich

 Within two weeks, Rall was in combat.
-On 29 April, he claimed a Lockheed P-38 Lightning fighter shot down north of Hanover.
+On 29 April, he claimed a Lockheed P-38 Lightning shot down north of Hanover.
 That day the USAAF targeted Berlin with 679 heavy-bombers escorted by 814 fighter aircraft.
 The German day fighter force was beginning to falter under the pressure.
-General der Jagdflieger (General of Fighters) Adolf Galland reported that from January–April 1944, 1,000 German pilots had been killed or wounded; Rall would soon become one of them.
+General der Jagdflieger (General of Fighters) Adolf Galland reported that from January to April 1944, 1,000 German pilots had been killed or wounded; Rall would soon become one of them.

 On 12 May, the Eighth Air Force targeted the German fuel industry.
-In total 886 four-engined bombers, escorted by 980 fighter aircraft, headed for the five main synthetic fuel factories in middle Germany in area of Leuna, Merseburg, Böhlen and Zeitz, and the Protectorate of Bohemia and Moravia and Brüx.
+886 bombers escorted by 980 fighters headed for the five main synthetic fuel factories in Leuna, Merseburg, Böhlen and Zeitz, the Protectorate of Bohemia and Moravia and Brüx.

-That day, Rall was leading a Staffel of Bf 109s and bounced a flight of three Republic P-47 Thunderbolt fighters led by Colonel Hubert Zemke.
-Zemke was experimenting with a new tactic, the "Zemke fan", in which independent flights scattered in front of the bombers in order to cover as much sky as possible, thereby maximising the chance of intercepting German fighters.
+That day, Rall was leading a Staffel of Bf 109s and bounced a flight of three Republic P-47 Thunderbolts led by Colonel Hubert Zemke.
+Zemke was experimenting with a new tactic, the "Zemke fan", in which independent flights scattered in front of the bombers in order to cover as much sky as possible, thereby maximizing the chance of intercepting German fighters.
 Zemke's flight had strayed too far in front of the bomber stream, and the fighters of JG 11 spotted an opening.
-The Zemke tactic left flights of P-47s—numbering four—isolated if large numbers of Bf 109s were encountered.
+The Zemke tactic left flights of P-47s isolated if large numbers of Bf 109s were encountered.